AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/redis-service-configuration.md

     REDIS_BACKEND: '\Magento\Framework\Cache\Backend\RemoteSynchronizedCache'
 ```

-For details, see the [`REDIS_BACKEND`](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/configure/env/stage/variables-deploy.html#redis_backend) in the _Commerce on Cloud Infrastructure Guide_.
+For environment configuration on Cloud infrastructure, see the [`REDIS_BACKEND`](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/configure/env/stage/variables-deploy.html#redis_backend) in the _Commerce on Cloud Infrastructure Guide_.

 For on-premises installations, see [Configure Redis page caching](../../../configuration/cache/redis-pg-cache.md#configure-redis-page-caching) in the _Configuration Guide_.

 >[!NOTE]
 >
->Make sure that you're using the latest version of the `ece-tools` package.
+>Verify that you are using the latest version of the `ece-tools` package.
 If not, [upgrade to the latest version](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/dev-tools/ece-tools/update-package.html).
 You can check the version installed in your local environment using the `composer show magento/ece-tools` CLI command.

 ## Enable Redis slave connection

-Enable a Redis slave connection in the `.magento.env.yaml` configuration file to allow only one node to handle read-write traffic while the other nodes handle the reading.
+Enable a Redis slave connection in the `.magento.env.yaml` configuration file to allow only one node to handle read-write traffic while the other nodes handle the read-only traffic.

 ```yaml
 stage: